National Security Agency: World War II and its aftermath

 During World War II, the Signal Intelligence Service (SIS) was created to intercept and decipher the communications of the Axis powers.
 When the war ended, the SIS was reorganized as the Army Security Agency (ASA), and it was placed under the leadership of the Director of Military Intelligence.

 On May 20, 1949, all cryptologic activities were centralized under a national organization called the Armed Forces Security Agency (AFSA).
 This organization was originally established within the U.S. Department of Defense under the command of the Joint Chiefs of Staff.
-The AFSA was tasked to direct Department of Defense communications and electronic intelligence activities, except those of U.S. military intelligence units.
-However, the AFSA was unable to centralize communications intelligence and failed to coordinate with civilian agencies that shared its interests such as the Department of State, Central Intelligence Agency (CIA) and the Federal Bureau of Investigation (FBI).
+The AFSA was tasked with directing the Department of Defense communications and electronic intelligence activities, except those of U.S. military intelligence units.
+However, the AFSA was unable to centralize communications intelligence and failed to coordinate with civilian agencies that shared its interests, such as the Department of State, the Central Intelligence Agency (CIA) and the Federal Bureau of Investigation (FBI).
 In December 1951, President Harry S. Truman ordered a panel to investigate how AFSA had failed to achieve its goals.
 The results of the investigation led to improvements and its redesignation as the National Security Agency.

 The National Security Council issued a memorandum of October 24, 1952, that revised National Security Council Intelligence Directive (NSCID) 9.
 On the same day, Truman issued a second memorandum that called for the establishment of the NSA.
 The actual establishment of the NSA was done by a November 4 memo by Robert A. Lovett, the Secretary of Defense, changing the name of the AFSA to the NSA, and making the new agency responsible for all communications intelligence.
 Since President Truman's memo was a classified document, the existence of the NSA was not known to the public at that time.
-Due to its ultra-secrecy the U.S. intelligence community referred to the NSA as "No Such Agency".
+Due to its ultra-secrecy, the U.S. intelligence community referred to the NSA as "No Such Agency".

 Vietnam War

-In the 1960s, the NSA played a key role in expanding U.S. commitment to the Vietnam War by providing evidence of a North Vietnamese attack on the American destroyer USS Maddox during the Gulf of Tonkin incident.
+In the 1960s, the NSA played a key role in expanding American commitment to the Vietnam War by providing evidence of a North Vietnamese attack on the American Naval destroyer USS Maddox during the Gulf of Tonkin incident.
 A secret operation, code-named "MINARET", was set up by the NSA to monitor the phone communications of Senators Frank Church and Howard Baker, as well as key leaders of the civil rights movement, including Martin Luther King Jr., and prominent U.S. journalists and athletes who criticized the Vietnam War.
 However, the project turned out to be controversial, and an internal review by the NSA concluded that its Minaret program was "disreputable if not outright illegal".

-The NSA mounted a major effort to secure tactical communications among U.S. forces during the war with mixed success.
+The NSA has mounted a major effort to secure tactical communications among U.S. armed forces during the war with mixed success.
 The NESTOR family of compatible secure voice systems it developed was widely deployed during the Vietnam War, with about 30,000 NESTOR sets produced.
 However, a variety of technical and operational problems limited their use, allowing the North Vietnamese to exploit and intercept U.S. communications.